Olga Ilyin: Life

-Olga, called Lita by her relatives, was born at Gorky Street in Kazan in prosperous circumstances.
-(Note: Her ancestor was Yevgeny Baratynsky.
-Her father was Alexander Nikolaevich Baratynsky (1876-1918), leader of the Kazan nobility, member of the Third Duma (1910-) and shot by the cheka.
-Her mother Nadezhda Dmitrievna passed away in 1903, so aunt Katya took care of the children.
-During the Russian Civil War, her brother Alexander disappeared, and in 1932 Dmitry was arrested and shot in Moscow.)
-At the turn of the century, this manor was one of the spiritual and cultural centers of the city.
-Her father was a lawyer and a member of the City Duma.
+Ilyin was born Olga Alexandrovna Boratynskaya (Ольга Александровна Боратынская) on 8 August 1894 (N.S.) in Kazan, Kazan Governorate (present-day Tatarstan, Russia) to Alexander Baratynsky, a lawyer, politician and member of the City and Third State Duma, and Nadezhda Dmitrievna (died 1903).
+One of three siblings, Ilyin's brother Alexander disappeared during the Russian Civil War and her brother Dmitry was arrested and executed in 1932.
+Through her father, Ilyin was a member of the nobel Baratynsky family and was the great-granddaughter of the poet Yevgeny Baratynsky.

+Following the death of her mother in 1903, Ilyin was raised by her aunt Katya.
+At the turn of the century, the Baratynsky Manor was one of the spiritual and cultural centers of the city.
 In 1906 Grigory Rasputin suddenly paid a visit to the Baratynsky family and told them he could read people's mind.

 At the very beginning of dinner, when Nastya was about to put a plate of soup in front of Rasputin, he got out a comb, and he began to run it through his oily hair.
 The plate was quickly cleared away, and Nastya waited with stony disdain for him to finish his task.

 Her father arranged a room in good hotel, but when he came back the next day, Rasputin found the doors locked.
 She met him again in Saint Petersburg visiting her aunt Anna Dmitrievna Shipova, but escaped to her room.
 Her description of Rasputin and his behavior is a small but no doubt valuable contribution to history.
 For several years in a row Lita came to the capital in Summer and got acquainted with the intricacies of court life and court etiquette, met with Princess Eugenia Maximilianovna of Leuchtenberg and other members of the House of Oldenburg.